 - Audit notes are recorded in the patient record in your Practice Management Software (PMS) for automatic contact attempts in the same way as for manual contact attempts to provide a complete audit history.

 - Once an automation rule completes (i.e. all automatic contact attempts are completed), the recall will move to the 'To Action' tab in your Recalls.
 From here, you could mark the recall as "No further action required" if no more contact attempts are needed or as "Doctor's Attention Required" to check with the doctor whether contact attempts should continue.
-To continue contact attempts, you can restart the automation rule or you can make manual contact attempts as usual.
+To continue contact attempts, you can make manual contact attempts as usual.

 - You can pause an automation rule at any time using the 'Pause automation' action button.
 To pause automation for multiple recalls, simply select all of the recalls you wish to pause in the 'Synced Recalls' tab and click the 'Pause automation' button.
 This action will be logged as an audit note in the patient record in your PMS.